Answer

 In other words, the Bible tells us what hell is “like,” using symbols such as the lake of fire.
 But Scripture does not tell us too much about what hell “is,” in direct terms.

 Fire is often used as a symbol of God’s judgment.
 The symbolism stems from real-life examples of God’s use of fire to punish the wicked—the overthrow of Sodom and Gomorrah (Genesis 19:24), for example, and the destruction of Elijah’s enemies (2 Kings 1:12).
-Prophets often described God with a stream of fire coming from His throne, a symbol of His holy punishment of sin (e.g., Daniel 7:10; Isaiah 30:33).
-The fact that the destiny of those who reject God is described as a “lake of fire” speaks to how serious the judgment is.
+Prophets associated God or His throne with a stream of fire, a symbol of His holy punishment of sin (e.g., Daniel 7:10; Isaiah 30:33).
+The fact that the destiny of those who reject God is pictured as a “lake of fire” speaks to how serious the judgment is.
 When God finally abolishes sin and death, all sinners will be condemned to the worst possible fate, described in the Bible using the most horrific terms.